Chris Pramas: Green Ronin

-Pramas founded Green Ronin Publishing in 2000 with his wife Nicole Lindroos, and by 2001 they had brought on a third member of the team, Hal Mangold, to do freelance graphic layout for the company.
-In March 2002, Pramas was laid off from Wizards of the Coast.
-Toren Atkinson of the band The Darkest of the Hillside Thickets arranged with Pramas to have Green Ronin publish his RPG Spaceship Zero (2002) based on one of his band's albums.
-Pramas asked Steve Kenson to design a new d20-based superhero RPG for Green Ronin, which resulted in Mutants & Masterminds (2002).
-In 2004, Green Ronin was incorporated as an LLC, with Pramas, Lindroos, and Mangold coming on as the three partners.
-Pramas designed the second edition Warhammer Fantasy Roleplay (2005) for Games Workshop.
-For Green Ronin, Pramas wrote The Pirate's Guide to Freeport (2007) with Patrick O'Duffy and Robert J. Schwalb.
+Pramas founded Green Ronin Publishing in 2000 with his wife Nicole Lindroos, and by 2001 they had brought Hal Mangold on as a third member of the team to do freelance graphic layout for Green Ronin.
+Wizards of the Coast laid off Pramas in March 2002.
+Toren Atkinson of the band The Darkest of the Hillside Thickets arranged with Pramas to have Green Ronin publish his RPG Spaceship Zero (2002) based on one the albums by the band.
+Pramas asked Steve Kenson to design a new d20-based superhero role-playing game for Green Ronin, which resulted in Mutants & Masterminds (2002).
+Green Ronin was incorporated as an LLC in 2004, with Pramas, Lindroos, and Mangold as the three partners.
+Pramas designed the second edition of Warhammer Fantasy Roleplay (2005) for Games Workshop.
+Pramas wrote the sourcebook The Pirate's Guide to Freeport (2007) for Green Ronin, with Patrick O'Duffy and Robert J. Schwalb.
 While continuing to lead Green Ronin Publishing, Pramas is a content designer for the Pirates of the Burning Sea massively multi-player online game at Flying Lab Software.
-Pramas designed the simple class-and-level system for the RPG Dragon Age: Set I (2009).
+Pramas designed the simplified class-and-level system for the role-playin game Dragon Age: Set I (2009).

 Pramas also worked as the lead writer for Warhammer 40,000: Dark Millennium Online at Vigil Games.

 Pramas was a notable guest at Trinoc*coN in 2005, and a guest of honour at Ropecon 2008 in Dipoli, Espoo, Finland.
 He has also been a guest of Pacificon in 2015, and OrcaCon in 2016.

 In 2012, he appeared on two episodes of the web series TableTop running his Dragon Age roleplaying game for host Wil Wheaton and the show's guests.
 Since 2012 he has also been one of the curators of an annual "Art of RPGs" art show featuring the work of artists whose work have appeared in role-playing games.